ansible/ansible.mcp_builder/roles/aws_cdk_mcp/README.md

-# AWS IAM MCP Server Role
+# AWS CDK MCP Server Role

-Installs the [AWS IAM MCP server](https://awslabs.github.io/mcp/servers/iam-mcp-server/) from PyPI.
+Installs the [AWS CDK MCP server](https://awslabs.github.io/mcp/servers/cdk-mcp-server) from PyPI.
 The server is automatically registered in the MCP server registry system for usage by the [ansible.mcp](https://github.com/ansible-collections/ansible.mcp) collection.

 ## Configuration

-Details taken from AWS IAM MCP server [configuration documentation](https://awslabs.github.io/mcp/servers/iam-mcp-server/#configuration).
+Details taken from AWS CDK MCP server [installation documentation](https://awslabs.github.io/mcp/servers/cdk-mcp-server#installation).

 ### AWS Credentials
 The server requires AWS credentials to be configured.
 You can use any of the following methods: